New Place, Shirrell Heath

-New Place, Shirrell Heath, Shedfield, Hampshire, England, is a former county house, now a hotel, designed by Edwin Lutyens.
+New Place, Shirrell Heath, Shedfield, Hampshire, England, is a former country house, now a hotel, designed by Edwin Lutyens.
 It is a Grade I listed building.

 History

 New Place was commissioned by Mrs A. S. Franklyn in 1904.
 Resident in nearby Shedfield, Mrs Franklyn had inherited a large early 17th Century mansion, 12, Welsh Back, Bristol, which was scheduled for demolition.
 Wanting a new home in which to incorporate elements salvaged from the Bristol house, and to commemorate her ancestral connections with William Shakespeare, in 1904 she commissioned Edwin Lutyens to design a new house, named after New Place in Stratford-upon-Avon.
 The house was complete by 1906, with the contract for completion signed in a week in May of that year when Lutyens finalised four contracts on the same day.
 He described his triumph in a letter to his wife, written while on a train to Devon: "Hemingway has signed contract for £17,500, Dolgorouki accepts £15,000, Birds £7800, Mrs Franklin (sic) £9300.
 So this week, signed and sealed, £34,600".
 In 1908, Mrs Franklyn gave the house to her son, Henry Arden Franklyn, whose middle name recalled the family's Shakespearean connections through their descent from Shakespeare's mother, Mary Arden.
 In the 1950s, the house was sold and housed a prep school.
 Since the 1980s, it has operated as a hotel, under a number of managing companies.